cccu-uk/U10130_FCP_Practicals/content/Arduino8BitBinaryCounter/Ardunino8BitBinaryCounter.md

 > QUESTION:
 >
-> - Looking at the lines 22 to 26, describe what is happening.
+> - Looking at lines 22 to 26, describe what is happening.

-So now lets look at the user defined function `displayBinary();` below.
+So now lets look at the user-defined function `displayBinary();` below.

-*Remember in earlier weeks of the course you looked at the number of bits in different data types?
+*Do you recall how in earlier weeks of the course you looked at the number of bits in different data types?
 Notice that the expected argument in the `displayBinary(byte numToShow);` is the data type `byte`.
 So line 31, `for(int i=0; i<8; i++)` iterates over the number bits in one byte.

 ```C++